How to build your website personalization strategy based on customer shopping activity

 General growth metrics are useful when you want to check the performance of your website in general during or after a campaign is run.
 For example, you can compare the indirect sales increase before and after a personalization campaign was carried out.

-The Growmatik Analytics page provides general analytics about website traffic, sales, customers and email campaigns.
+The Growmatik Analytics page provides general analytics about how to website traffic, sales, customers and email campaigns.
 Each section includes multiple related metrics.
 You can view the related Growth chart for every metric by clicking on that metric.
 The generated chart is comparative and shows how the metric performed in comparison to the previous time segment based on the selected time frame.
 The increase/decline indicators next to each metric also show growth in numerical percentage.

 Credit: Track site-wide growth in indirect orders, revenue, conversion rate, average order value, order frequency and repeat customer purchase before and after a personalization campaign was run